haubek/bootstrap4c-buttons/README.md

 ### buttons

-The *buttons* is a simple Bootstrap 4 component that extend your default Bootstrap buttons classes.
-The component is 100% CSS, no JavaScript.
+The *buttons* is a simple Bootstrap 4 component that extend your default Bootstrap buttons classes with a few usefull once.
+The component is 100% CSS, no JavaScript needed.

 See demo here => https://haubek.github.io